cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 # Results of topographic stress calculations on the Wenchuan faults

-Topographic stresses on the Wenchuan faults are in the 1--10s of MPa range (Figure \ref{fig:lms_topo_stress_rot}, \ref{fig:fault_stress_3d}.
-Stresses are highest in the southwest, beneath the Pengguan massif (the highest topography of the Longmen Shan front), and decrease to the northeast. $\sigma_{zz}^M$ is the typically the largest of the 'cardinal' compressive stresses ($\sigma^M_{i=j}$), though it is not substantially larger than the other cardinal components.
-Maximum horizontal stress is not typically aligned with either cardinal horizontal component, and is typically larger than $\sigma^M_{zz}$ above 10 km.
-Maximum $\sigma^m_{zz}$ is near 80 MPa, on the southwestern Beichuan fault below the high peaks of the Pengguan massif, except for slip models with thrust flats at the base of the southwestern Beichuan fault, where $\sigma^M_{zz}$ reaches 100 MPa.
-Vertical shear stresses ($\sigma^M_{xz, yz}$) are on the order of 1 MPa, and horizontal shear stress ($\sigma^M_{xy}$) is on the order of 0.1 MPa.
+Topographic stresses on the Wenchuan faults are in the 1--10s of MPa range (Figure \ref{fig:lms_topo_stress_rot},
+\ref{fig:fault_stress_3d}.
+Stresses are highest in the southwest, beneath the Pengguan massif (the highest topography of the Longmen Shan front), and decrease to the northeast. $\sigma_{zz}^M$ is typically larger, though not substantially, than $\sigma^M_{xx}$ or
+$\sigma^M_{yy}$. **THIS IS THE FIRST TIME YOU HAVE USED $\sigma^M$ AND IT IS NOT DESCRIBED, PREVIOUSLY YOU USE $M$ FOR THE STRESS FIELD, WHY A NEW SYMBOL, SHOULD THIS JUST BE $M_{ij}$ TO BE CONSISTENT WITH PREVIOUS AND NEXT SECTIONS?** Maximum horizontal stress is not typically aligned with either cardinal horizontal component, and is typically larger than $\sigma^M_{zz}$ above 10 km.
+Maximum
+$\sigma^m_{zz}$ is near 80 MPa, on the southwestern Beichuan fault below the high peaks of the Pengguan massif, except for in slip models containing near-horizontal fault segments in the mid-crust, where
+$\sigma^M_{zz}$ reaches 100 MPa.
+Vertical shear stresses ($\sigma^M_{xz}$ and $\sigma^M_{yz}$) are on the order of 1 MPa, and horizontal shear stress ($\sigma^M_{xy}$) is on the order of 0.1 MPa.

+![Horizontal topographic stresses in the Longmen Shan region at 5 km
-![Topographic horizontal in the Wenchuan rupture region (black and red crosses) at 5 km.
-Other symbology is the same as in Figure \ref{fig:lms_map}.
-Stresses shown are downsampled from grid resolution by a factor of 6.
+depth: black and red lines signify most and least compressive horizontal stresses.
+Other symbols are the same as in Figure
+\ref{fig:lms_map}.
+Stresses shown are down-sampled from the discretization used in the calculations by a factor of 6.
 \label{fig:lms_topo_stress_rot}](../figures/lms_topo_stresses_rot.pdf)

-Because the compressive stresses are near equal, $M$ contains a large isotropic, or pressure, component and a smaller shear component.
-Consequently,
+Because the compressive stresses are near equal, $M$ contains a large isotropic component and a smaller shear component.
+Consequently, $M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller shear stresses.
+The median $\tau^M_d$ is about -3 to -6 MPa in each slip model, where values less than zero indicate normal-sense shear, and
-$M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller shear stresses. $\tau^M_d$ median of about -3 to -6 MPa, where values less than zero indicate normal-sense shear; and $\sigma^M_s$ median values range from about -2 to 1 MPa, where values less than zero indicate sinistral shear.
-Thus, topographic shear stresses are typically resolved as normal-sinistral, as opposed to the dominant mode of coseismic slip, which is reverse-dextral.
-Both $\sigma^M_n$ and
+$\sigma^M_s$ median values range from about -2 to **SHOULD THIS BE NEGATIVE -1** 1 MPa, where values less than zero indicate sinistral shear.
+On the steeper fault segments, topographic shear stresses are typically normal-sinistral, as opposed to the dominant mode of coseismic slip, which is reverse-dextral.
-$\tau^M$ increase the overall resistance to tectonic slip in the 2008 Wenchuan event, and had to be overcome by tectonic compression in order for the earthquake to occur.

 ![Southwest-looking views of topographic stresses and coseismic slip on selected slip models.
 All models share same lateral extent, but the